The Deck Handbook: Part 2

 Dimensionally stable, the wood lays flat and is less prone to warp and twist than treated pine.
 It stains evenly and holds stain well.
-The natural oils in the heartwood of cedar are non-toxic to humans and pets, but discourage insect attack and slow decay due to exposure.
+The natural oils in the heartwood of cedar are non-toxic to humans and pets but discourage insect attack and slow decay due to exposure.
 This accounts for the wood's reputation as slow to deteriorate.
 However, much of the cedar harvested today comes from smaller, younger trees that are mostly sapwood.
-Sapwood has no such protection, and in fact decays about as quickly as pine unless sealed and maintained.
+Sapwood has no such protection, and in fact, decays about as quickly as pine unless sealed and maintained.
 So, don't look on today's cedar deck as a low maintenance investment.
 It requires about the same attention as treated pine.

 Cedar comes in a variety of grades from very knotty to very free from knots (clear).
 The Western Red Cedar Lumber Association recommends four grades of cedar for use as decking: Architect Clear, Custom Clear, Architect Knotty, and Custom Knotty.
 Architect Clear, the clearest, is also the most expensive.

 The grade you will typically find in your local big box lumber store is Custom Knotty, the least expensive of the group.
 Prices vary widely in different parts of the country.
 Cedar is typically less expensive in the West, closer to where it is harvested, than it is in the East, where shipping costs can dramatically raise the price.

 In Nebraska, however, we have more choices because of our locally harvested rot-resistant deck woods.
 The most common is Eastern Red Cedar ("ERC") (Juniperus virginiana), which is, interestingly enough, a juniper, and a member of the Cypress family.
-(Obviously, the Cypress has a large family.)
+(Obviously, the Cypress has a large family).
 It has all of the same insect and decay-resistant properties of WRC and looks and even smells like WRC.
 Eastern Red Cedar grows throughout the Eastern United States and most of the Midwest.
 In fact, it enjoys the widest geographic distribution of any American conifer.
-As a consequence it has so many known common names that we will not even bother to list them here.
+As a consequence, it has so many known common names that we will not even bother to list them here.
 Nearly every region of the country has its own pet name for the Eastern Red Cedar.

-You are probably most familiar with this Nebraska native as Aromatic Cedar used in closet linings — its primary commercial use.
+You are probably most familiar with this Nebraska native as Aromatic Cedar used in closet linings its primary commercial use.
 A lot of Nebraska's cedar is shipped back East to be turned into closet panels and aromatic chipboard, then shipped back to Nebraska to be sold in Home Depot, Lowes and Menards as closet lining.
-With grain that is a little more striking than that of WRC, the Eastern variety is also more aromatic — giving off that characteristic cedar smell that repels insect pests of all kinds.
+With grain that is a little more striking than that of WRC, the Eastern variety is also more aromatic giving off that characteristic cedar smell that repels insect pests of all kinds.
 A deck made of any Red Cedar is a natural bug repellent, but Eastern Red Cedar smells better longer than Western Red Cedar.

 Eastern Red Cedar is also a harder, tougher wood.
 Western Cedar is a very soft wood (350 Janka) that is easy to work with, but also dents and mars easily.
 Eastern Red Cedar is much harder (900 Janka) and denser, and consequently much more resistant to the accidents of normal use.

 Purple-red when first harvested, the Cedars after a very short exposure (one day or less in Summer) to sunlight fade to a pale brown.
 Over time, the wood becomes an attractive silver gray.
 Fading may be halted at any time by merely sealing the deck with a UV-protecting sealer.
 This allows you to pick your deck color and preserve it when that color is reached in the natural fading process.

 The North American Cypress (Taxodium distichum), can be found in wet, swampy areas along the East Coast from Delaware south to Florida and west along the Gulf Coast and up the Mississippi River Valley.
-It grows best in the swampy areas of Florida and the lower Mississippi river where it can reach heights of up to 145 feet.
-Common names for cypress include: Bald Cypress, Swamp Cypress, Southern Cypress, Red Cypress, Yellow Cypress, White Cypress, Tidewater Cypress, Gulf Cypress, Black Cypress, and Cow Cypress.
+It grows best in the swampy areas of Florida and the lower Mississippi River where it can reach heights of up to 145 feet.
+Common names for cypress include Bald Cypress, Swamp Cypress, Southern Cypress, Red Cypress, Yellow Cypress, White Cypress, Tidewater Cypress, Gulf Cypress, Black Cypress, and Cow Cypress.

-Cypress is naturally rot and insect resistant - very rot resistant.
+Cypress is naturally rot- and insect-resistant - very rot resistant.
 Logs submerged for decades in swamp water are routinely raised and harvested for sound wood.
 The wood needs no chemical treatment or sealing to survive up to 100 years in a deck far longer than the typical treated pine supporting structure will last.
 It is also very dent and wear resistant at 1375 Janka harder than oak, and nearly as hard as rock maple.
 Much of its rot resistance can be attributed to the fact that Cypresswood is especially watertight.
 It takes a long time to remove moisture from Cypress, but once dry it resists reabsorption with the same tenacity.
 The wood also contains cypressene, a natural resin that repels insects and prevents fungus and mildew but is harmless to humans and pets.

 Stable and not very prone to twisting or warping, cypress will weather to a nice splinter-less gray appearance, holding its nails, screws and shape very nicely for dozens of years.

 We discourage the use of Cypress, however, because it is not by any conceivable measure a "green" material.
 We are quickly running out of it.
 The large, old trees that contain abundant cypressine are especially rare and the massive destruction caused by Hurricane Katrina did not help the situation at all.
 Nor does the fact that young trees are routinely cut down and ground up for mulch.
 Fortunately, even fallen cypress trees submerged for many years can be raised and harvested for sound wood, a process that has extended the supply.
 However, the current rate of harvest is absolutely not sustainable, and native Cypress is fast disappearing.
 Australian Cypress (Callitris glauca) is being imported to supplement the native supply.

 Known by various names including American Larch, Eastern Larch, Takmahak, and Hackamatack; Tamarack (Larix laricina) is a hard (886 Janka), extremely durable North American softwood native to Northern marshland forests, primarily along the Northeast coast and north to the Hudson Bay.

 There is also a disjunct Alaskan population.
 Its cousin, the Western Larch (Larix occidentalis), found only in the Northwest U.S. and Southwest Canada is also sometimes called Tamarack, causing a nice bit of confusion once in a while.
 To add to the fun, one subspecies (Murrayana) of Lodgepole Pine (Pinus contorta) is also commonly called the Tamarack Pine.

-The Tamaracks are coniferous, but also deciduous — losing their needle-like leaves every fall and regrowing them in the spring.
+The Tamaracks are coniferous, but also deciduous losing their needle-like leaves every fall and growing them back in the spring.
 The only other conifer that does this is the Cypress (see above).
 Eastern Tamarack thrives in wetlands where it helps drain and dry out the soil so that trees like oak and pine that prefer firmer, drier habitats can get a foothold.
-Eventually these more aggressive newcomers drive out the Tamarack.
+Eventually, these more aggressive newcomers drive out the Tamarack.